-4.14 Number of Excursions: A round trip starting and ending at the home base is an excursion, which is a natural unit of rodent exploration (Eilam and Golani, 1989; Golani et al., 1993; Tchernichovski and Golani, 1995; Tchernichovski et al., 1998; also recently employed in Whishaw et al., 2002 and Wallace et al., 2002).
-B6 mice had significantly more excursions, about 30 vs. 20 of the D6 mice, both across and within laboratories.
+14. Number of excursions.
+A round trip starting and ending at the home base is an excursion, which is a natural unit of rodent exploration (Eilam & Golani, 1989; Golani et al., 1993; Tchernichovski et al., 1998; Tchernichovski & Golani, 1995; also recently used in Whishaw et al., 2001; and Wallace et al., 2002).
+B6 mice had significantly more excursions, about 30 versus 20 by the D2 mice, both across and within laboratories.
 The lab effect was also significant, but the size of its effect was about a fifth of the strain effect.

-4.15 Number of Stops per Excursion: The mean number of stops in each excursion.
-This endpoint was found to be useful with Long-Evans rats (Golani et al., 1993).
-It was also used to distinguish between rats showing high and low response to novelty under dexamphetamine (Cools et al., 1997; Gingras and Cools, 1997).
+15. Number of stops per excursion.
+The mean number of stops in each excursion was found to be useful with Long-Evans rats (Golani et al., 1993).
+It was also used to distinguish between rats showing high and low response to novelty under dexamphet-amine (Cools et al., 1997; Gingras & Cools, 1997).
 Session median was typically between 8 and 15, which is perhaps slightly larger than that of rats, and B6 had significantly more stops per excursion across laboratories.
 This difference was also significant in the comparison within the MPRC but not in the comparison within NIDA.

-4.16 Activity Decrease measures the difference in activity between the first and second 15 minutes of the session.
+16. Activity decrease.
+Activity decrease measures the difference in activity between the first and second 15 min of the session.
 No significant differences were found between B6 and D2 in this regard.
-Interestingly, this measure yielded the most significant difference between B6 and BALB/c strain (a single-lab study, unpublished data).
+It is interesting that this measure yielded the most significant difference between B6 and BALB/c strain (a single-lab study, Benjamini et al., 2001).

-4.17 Latency to Half of Maximal Speed quantifies how fast the activity of the animal builds up during the beginning of the session.
+17. Latency to half of maximal speed.
+This endpoint quantifies how fast the activity of the animal builds up during the beginning of the session.
 It measures the time, from the start of the session, it took the animal to exceed for the first time a speed equaling half of the maximal speed it attained during the whole session.
-B6 mice were significantly faster to take off, both across and within labs, typically around 10 seconds, while D2 typically took around 100 seconds.
-In experiment NIDA/LS this endpoint was significantly higher, comparing with the other experiment in this lab.
-This was probably a result of the saline injection in NIDA/LS, since no such change was detected in the comparison within the MPRC.
+B6 mice were significantly faster to take off, both across and within labs, typically around 10 s, whereas D2 typically took around 100 s.
+In Experiment NIDA/LS this endpoint was significantly higher, as compared with the other experiment in this lab.
+This was probably a result of the saline injection in NIDA/LS, as no such change was detected in the comparison within the MPRC.